 Anime and TV Shows

-With so much anime out in the world, I’m sure you can find one you like!
-I’m not the biggest anime watcher, but I have enjoyed some popular shows like Demon Slayer (Kimetsu no Yaiba) and Death Note.
+With so much anime out in the world, I’m sure you can find one you like.
+I’ve gotten much more into anime since being in Japan and have enjoyed shows like Demon Slayer (Kimetsu no Yaiba), One Piece, and Death Note.

 - What Did You Eat Yesterday?
-(Netflix) – TV show about a gay couple living together in Tokyo with a particular emphasis on food!
+(Netflix) – TV show about a gay couple living together in Tokyo with an emphasis on food and cooking!

 In my life: I watch anime on days when I just want to relax and enjoy some good shows.

-I don’t watch a ton of movies (there never seems to be time!), but when I do I like to watch Japanese animation films.
-Again, I find it great listening practice and a fun way to see more of Japan’s culture.
+I don’t watch a ton of movies, but when I do, I like to watch Japanese animated films.
+It is great listening practice and a fun way to see more of Japan’s culture.

 Some favorites so far are: Totoro, Howl’s Moving Castle, The Secret World of Arrietty, and Kiki’s Delivery Service.

-In my life: like anime, I watch movies when I’m looking to unwind and relax with a bit of Japanese learning.
+In my life: like anime, I watch movies when I want to unwind and relax with a bit of Japanese learning.

 Japanese Friends & Locals

-Of course, the best way to improve your speaking and listening is to use them in real life!
-If you have native friends, talking and messaging with them is a good way to practice conversational Japanese, casual grammar, and learn things you won’t find in a textbook.
+Of course, the best way to improve your speaking and listening skills is to use them in real life!
+If you have native friends, talking and messaging with them is a good way to practice conversational Japanese, casual grammar, and learn things you wouldn’t find in a textbook.

 Host families are another way to have immersive communication practice if you have the opportunity.